Elisabetta Belloni

-Elisabetta Belloni ([elizaˈbɛtta belˈloːni]; born 1 September 1958) is an Italian diplomat and civil servant, Director of the Department of Information for Security since 2021.
+Elisabetta Belloni ([elizaˈbɛtta belˈloːni]; born 1 September 1958) is an Italian diplomat and civil servant, Director of the Department of Information for Security from 2021 to 2025.

 Biography

 Graduated in Political Science at Luiss University in 1982 with a thesis on international negotiation techniques, Belloni embarked on a diplomatic career in 1985.
 She has held positions in Italian embassies and representations permanent offices in Vienna and Bratislava, as well as in the Directorates General of the Ministry of Foreign Affairs.
 In particular, from 1993 to 1996 she was First Secretary of the Italian diplomatic representation to international organizations.
 After returning to Rome, she worked briefly in the Russia Office before being promoted in 2000 to the secretariat of the Directorate for European Countries.
 In 2001 she was appointed Head of the Office for Central and Eastern European Countries and finally, since 2002, Head of the Secretariat of the Undersecretary of State for Foreign Affairs Roberto Antonione.

 From November 2004 to June 2008, she directed the Crisis Unit of the Ministry of Foreign Affairs.
-She was director-general of development cooperation from 2008 to 2013, while from January 2013 to June 2015 she was director-general for resources and innovation.
+She was Director-General of Development Cooperation from 2008 to 2013, while from January 2013 to June 2015 she was Director-General for Resources and Innovation.